Genivia/ugrep/README.md

                   The default is a double hyphen (`--').

            -H, --with-filename
                   Always print the  filename  with  output  lines.
 This  is  the default when there is more than one file to search.

            -h, --no-filename
                   Never  print  filenames  with output lines.
 This is the default when there is only one file (or only standard input) to  search.

            --heading
                   Group matches per file.
 Adds a heading and a line break between results from different files.

            --help Print a help message.

+           --hexdump=[1-8][b][c]
+                  Output matches in 1 to 8 columns of 8  bytes  hexadecimal.
+The default  is  2 columns or 16 bytes per line.
+Option `b' removes the space breaks.
+Option  `c'  removes  the  character  column.
+                  Enables -X if -W or -X is not specified.

            -I     Ignore  matches  in  binary files.
 This option is equivalent to the --binary-files=without-match option.